All About Water - Water Quality, Water Filter, Water Resources and Issues

 Can Dogs Drink Tap Water Safely?
 Is Tap Water Bad For Pets?

-Tap Water for Animals: Water for Dogs Water is fundamental for life, whether we are discussing it in the context of human consumption or our pets.
-It is similarly critical that our pets get a lot of clean drinking water for all intents and purposes, just as it is for us.
-Especially for dogs because their lean body mass has 70-80% of water.
+Tap Water for Animals: Water for Dogs Water is essential for life, whether it's in the context of human consumption or for our pets.
+Our pets need access to clean drinking water, just like we do.
+Hydration is especially important for dogs because their lean body mass contains 70-80% water.
 In veterinary medicine, hydration is considered a marker of health, and we even utilize balanced water solutions (fluids) to treat disease.
 Water is utilized for patients with renal disease who need to flush their kidneys.
-Surprisingly, it...
+Surprisingly, it is a strong consideration for pets to lose water or...

 Read more →